-AR5002 - Design Project 2.2 (2017/18)
+AR5002 - Design Project 2.2 (2023/24)

-|Module approved to run in 2017/18|
+|Module approved to run in 2023/24

 |Credit rating for module

 |School of Art, Architecture and Design

 |Total study hours

-Students learn to develop and present their building designs using the range of techniques developed in Design Skills 2.1.
-The design process continues to be expansive and exploratory, and emphasizes the creative and imaginative thinking involved.
-Students are involved in the primary research associated with their project/s and work in groups as well as independently.
-They cultivate a shared understanding of the project contexts and their briefs enabling them to work collaboratively and share tasks, review each other’s work, and enrich their own ideas.
+The design process continues to be expansive and exploratory and emphasizes the creative and imaginative thinking involved.
+The projects are presented through drawings, models and prototypes using a range of media.
+You will be involved in the primary research associated with your project(s) and will work in groups as well as independently.
+You will cultivate a shared understanding of the project contexts and the briefs enabling you to work collaboratively and share tasks, review each other’s work, and enrich your own ideas.

 Prior learning requirements